marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/syllabus.md

 Ensemble model
 ---
+*!!!
+Skipped in favor of more time on GLMs and Classification*

 16. <details><summary>Mar 07 R - Random forest classifier and extreme gradient boosting (XGBoost)</summary>

       - You will gain a conceptual understanding of a decision tree.